bwkimmel/lit/README.md

   as your database.
 - Download or build the Korean Mecab dictionary files (see instructions in the `[mecab]` section of `config.toml`).
+- Optionally install the Chrome extension under `ext/chrome`.
+This will overlay the reader onto any video page that has been imported.
 - Import some books.
 There is a CLI tool, `src/bin/add_book.rs`.
 See `example/scripts/import_youtube.py` for example usage, or run the following to see a list of all options:
   ```
   cargo run --release --bin add_book -- --help
   ```
-  Alternatively, you can import Youtube videos that have Korean subtitles by navigating to `http://localhost:5080/video?url=<YOUTUBE_WATCH_URL>`.
-There is also a [Tampermonkey](https://www.tampermonkey.net/) script in `example/plugins/yt-import.user.js` that will add links to Youtube to import videos.
+  Alternatively, you can import Youtube videos by navigating to `http://localhost:5080/video?url=<YOUTUBE_WATCH_URL>` (the reader must be running for this to work).
+The Chrome extension will also add options to the context menu to import videos.
 - Run the reader:
   ```
   ENV=prod